irtf-nwcrg/rg-materials/ietf103-2018-11/ietf103_nwcrg_minutes.md

 A: we try to be consistent with the terminology RFC.
 We will try to find something better that is also inline with the terminology document.

-Q (Dave Oran - Independant Network Systems Research & Design):
+Q (Dave Oran - Network Systems Research & Design):
 If you have lots of small objects that are independent and you're spraying them out on the network, a sliding window code is actually going to enforce certain types of ordering properties on the data and actually slow things down.
 So we have to find another way to say this I think.
 I suggest: